rkalis/truffle-assertions/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve

 ---